OCA/odoo-community.org/04_faq.md

 The association is a membership-based organization incorporated under the laws of association, Switzerland.
 The association was expressly incorporated as a not-for-profit organization.

 ### Who owns/controls the association?
 The association is a nonprofit entity and has no shareholders.
 Thus, nobody "owns" the association.
-However, the association does have charter members who, like the shareholders in a for-profit company, elect the association's board of directors.
+However, the association does have delegate members who, like the shareholders in a for-profit company, elect the association's board of directors.
 The board of directors, acting together, manages the affairs of the association.

 ### Who are the members?
 The membership is composed of users, supporters, promoters, and developers of the Open Source Odoo software.
 Becoming a member is as easy as joining the site and contributing to the association's goals.
-Beyond members, there are various charter members.
+Beyond members, there are various delegate members.

-### Can I become a charter member?
+### Can I become a delegate member?
-New charter members are nominated and elected by existing charter members during the annual charter member election.
+New delegate members are nominated and elected by existing delegate members during the annual delegate member election.

 ### Can a regular member have any influence?
 Yes!
-First, a regular member can do everything a charter member can do, except vote in the Board elections.
+First, a regular member can do everything a delegate member can do, except vote in the Board elections.
 They can speak up and contribute in every way.
 The association aims to be a do-ocracy, and so the way to have influence is to do things!
 Ultimately, of course, the association will only succeed in its mission if the entire community gets involved -- so please don't hesitate!
 We need your help!

 ### Who are the Board of directors?
 The Board of Directors were voted in an initial round by the initial association membership and then by the elected association members.